keefm6776/ij-artefact-sales-site/README.md

 ##Project purpose:

 In this project, you'll build a full-stack site based around business logic used to control a centrally-owned dataset.
-You will set up an authentication mechanism and provide paid access to the site's data and/or other activities based on the dataset, such as the purchase of a artefact/service.
+You will set up an authentication mechanism and provide paid access to the site's data and/or other activities based on the dataset, such as the purchase of an artefact/service.

 Value provided: By authenticating on the site and paying for some of its services, users can advance their own goals.
 Before authenticating, the site makes it clear how those goals would be furthered by the site.

 The site owner is able to make money by providing this set of services to the users.
 There is no way for a regular user to bypass the site's mechanisms and derive all of the value available to paid users without paying.

 ##BRIEF (CHOSEN PROJECT)

 Build an auction place to sell historical artifacts, with the following goals:

-1. External user’s goal:   Find, learn about and acquire artefacts they are interested in
+1. External user’s goal:   Find, learn about and acquire artefacts they are interested in.

 2. Site owner's goal:      Earn money on selling the artifacts (the site owner is the seller) Potential features to include: